mvadari/xrpl-docs/Atomic.md

 #### 2.6.2.
 Inner Transactions

 Each inner transaction will contain the metadata for its own processing.
 Only the inner transactions that were actually committed to the ledger will be included.
-This makes it easier for legacy systems to still be able to process `Atomic` transactions as if they were normal.
+This makes it easier for legacy systems to still be able to process `Batch` transactions as if they were normal.

 There will also be a pointer back to the parent outer transaction (`parent_atomic`), for ease of development (similar to the `nftoken_id` field).